gnieboer/tsp-redesign/pages/account-basics/designating-beneficiaries.md

 For most people, this is the best option because it accounts for life changes like births, deaths, divorce, or marriage that may happen after you open your account.

-If you’d like to make an exception, you may complete [Form TSP-3](#), _Designation of Beneficiary_.
+If you’d like to make an exception, you may complete [Designation of Beneficiary](#), _Form TSP-3_.
 The easiest way to do this is to use the online “wizard,” which you’ll find by logging in here: [My Account:Beneficiaries](https://www.tsp.gov/tsp/beneficiaries.do?subaction=beneLanding&_name=bene).

-Don’t remember whether you’ve submitted a Form TSP-3 or you’re not sure who you named as your beneficiaries?
+Don’t remember whether you’ve submitted a Designation of Beneficiary or you’re not sure who you named as your beneficiaries?
 Look at your annual statement, check the online wizard, or call the ThriftLine at 1-877-968-3778.

 <!-- CONTENT END -->